ameliemaia/teach-kids-to-code/README.md

-# Teach Kids To Code
+# Teach Kids to Code

-**Teach Kids To Code** was a series of posters originally created with [Scriptographer](https://scriptographer.org/) in 2012 by Amelie Maia and Christina Winkless.
+**Teach Kids to Code** was a series of posters originally created with [Scriptographer](https://scriptographer.org/) in 2012 by Amelie Maia and Christina Winkless.

 These drawings have been updated as interactive NFT's for [hicetnunc](https://www.hicetnunc.xyz/).